SoftDesLab/PIRANHA/README.md

      git clone https://github.com/SoftDesLab/P.I.R.A.N.H.A..git
      ```
   3. After cloning the repository, unzip the file folder to use.
-  4. Add the folder to your IDE (Visual Studio Code, NetBeans, Sublime Text...)
+  4. Add the folder to your IDE (Visual Studio Code, NetBeans, Sublime Text...).
-  5. Go to the main.py to debug and run the program.
+  5. Go to the main.py and insert the path of the Application_Layer to run the python scripts.
+  6. Debug and run the program.
-  6. A GUI platform will be displayed; the program has three pages that represents each functionality:
+  7. A GUI platform will be displayed; the program has three pages that represents each functionality:

  * **Home** <br />
    The home page serves as the starting point of the program.
 It presents the main capability of the program which is to scan the